-[Episcopal News Service – Austin, Texas] General Convention addressed some 18 resolutions further strengthening its position on stewardship of the environment and creation care, sending a message of engagement to Episcopalians churchwide.
+[Episcopal News Service – Austin, Texas] General Convention addressed 19 resolutions further strengthening its position on stewardship of the environment and creation care, sending a message of engagement to Episcopalians churchwide.

 “The number of care of creation resolutions that passed General Convention 79 was remarkable and a sign of a growing, vital spirit in the Episcopal Church around creation care,” said California Bishop Marc Andrus, a member of the Environmental Stewardship and Care of Creation Committee and co-chair of the Advisory Council on the Stewardship of Creation, in a statement emailed to Episcopal News Service.

 The 79th General Convention met at the Austin Convention Center from July 5-13.
 Creation care is one of the three priorities of the Episcopal Church.
 The other two are evangelism and racial reconciliation and justice.

 Several creation care resolutions, including A018, addressed Episcopalians’ participation in the Paris Agreement.
 The Paris Agreement calls on the countries of the world to limit carbon emissions voluntarily, which will require a decrease in dependence on fossil fuels in favor of renewable energy sources; and for developed countries, those responsible for the majority of emissions both historically and at present, to commit to $100 billion in development aid annually by 2020 to developing countries.

 In June 2017, as part of his “American First” strategy, President Donald Trump announced the United States’ withdrawal from the international agreement, saying it undermines the economy and places the United States at a disadvantage.

 By addressing participation in the Paris Agreement, the Episcopal Church joined the We Are Still In movement.

 “We said we valued our participation in the United Nations climate summits and resolved to fully engage in them,” said Andrus.